Wow - has it been 20 YEARS ALREADY...?!?

 Back in 1986...
 Approximatively...!

 A couple more proud representatives of those action figures of my youth...

 With all those snakemen and wolfmen, there had to be ONE

 Tigers USED to be my favorite wild animal - until this...

 And, below, since we mentioned BLACKSTAR...

 His aquatic nemesis: NEPTUL!
 He's a mean one...

-Labels: Claw, Conan, Remco, Roy Thomas, Warlord
+Labels: action figures, Claw, Conan, Remco, Roy Thomas, Warlord